 The president, pursuant to the delegation of authority from the Chancellor set forth in the NSHE Procedures Manual, Chapter 5, Section 3, Question 13, has signature authority for all contracts which require consideration (cash, property, or services) valued at one million dollars ($1,000,000) or less calculated by adding the total cumulative payments, delivery or performance over the entire term of the contract, and which are for terms of five years or less or which provide the right to renew for terms that do not exceed five years in the aggregate and other prescribed agreements.
 Contracts exceeding these limitations must be recommended by the President and forwarded to the Chancellor for signature.

-The president, pursuant to authorization granted in the NSHE Procedures Manual, Chapter 5, Section 3, Question 14, has delegated to the vice presidents of Academic and Student Affairs, Finance and Administrative Services, Development and External Relations, and Human Resources and General Counsel signature authority for their appropriate areas, with the following limitations:
+The president, pursuant to authorization granted in the NSHE Procedures Manual, Chapter 5, Section 3, Question 14, has delegated to the Vice Presidents, Executive Director and Chief Financial Officer signature authority for their appropriate areas, with the following limitations:

 The contract must not exceed $100,000.00.